olahallvall/FlowDance/README.md

 ![Synchronous choreography-based call chains supported by FlowDance](Docs/spans-saved-in-rabbitmq.png)

-In the image below, we have replaced `System.Transactions.TransactionScope` with `FlowDance.Client.CompensationScope`.
+In the image below, we have replaced `System.Transactions.TransactionScope` with `FlowDance.Client.CompensationSpan`.
 Instead of using MSDTC, a RabbitMQ is employed to store data related to a Span.

 ![Synchronous choreography-based call chains supported by FlowDance](Docs/synchronous-choreography-based-call-chains-with-span.png)